platformbuilds/mirador-core/docs/user-journeys.md

   "status": "success",
   "data": {
     "session_token": "sess_abc123def456",
-    "jwt_token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9...",
+    "api_key": "mrk_1a2b3c4d5e6f7890abcdef1234567890abcdef1234567890abcdef12",
+    "key_prefix": "mrk_1a2b",
     "user_id": "john.doe",
-    "tenant_id": "default",
+    "tenant_id": "PLATFORMBUILDS",
     "roles": ["mirador-user", "mirador-admin"],
-    "expires_at": "2025-11-16T10:30:00Z"
+    "expires_at": "2025-11-16T10:30:00Z",
+    "warning": "Store this API key securely.
+It will not be shown again."
   }
 }
 ```

 **Notes**:
-- The `session_token` is used for session-based authentication and stored in cache
+- The `api_key` is the primary authentication method for all programmatic API access
-- The `jwt_token` is a JWT token that can be used for stateless authentication
+- The `session_token` is provided for UI/web applications that need session-based authentication
+- API keys start with the "mrk_" prefix (MIRADOR Key identifier) for easy identification
 - Tokens expire after 24 hours of inactivity
 - RBAC roles are extracted from LDAP group memberships
-- Tenant ID is determined from LDAP OU or defaults to "default"
+- Tenant ID is determined from LDAP OU or defaults to "PLATFORMBUILDS"

 ### Error Handling & Best Practices